ivanhanigan/random-website/README.md

 wsl --install
 ```

-and I tested Ubuntu 22.04
+and I tested this on an old windows box and installed WSL Ubuntu 22.04, then followed these instructions:

 https://idroot.us/install-jekyll-ubuntu-22-04/